- Each student should thoroughly study the Graduate Catalog and become familiar with the organization, policies and regulations of the university.

 The Division of Graduate Studies

 The Division of Graduate Studies has a knowledgeable and helpful staff.
 The staff will advise you on aspects of the Division of Graduate Studies.
 The Division of Graduate Studies sponsors periodic workshops for graduate students, faculty and staff.
+The Division of Graduate Studies does not advise students academically.
+Academic advising falls under the purview of departmental or program advisors.

 A mentor should be a trusted counselor or guide.
 Usually, your major professor is your mentor, but not always and not exclusively.
 You do not have to limit yourself to one mentor.
 Studies have shown that graduate students with mentors tend to do better in graduate studies and complete their degrees in a more timely manner.
 Other faculty, staff, administrators, postdoctoral fellows, graduate students can serve as mentors during your graduate career.